DiLER-Digitell/data_managment_bids_2026/lecture/content/bids_specs.md

 **code**

-Here you can store any code
+Here you can store any code relating to the presentation of stimuli, preprocessing of data etc.

 **phenotype**